How to Become a UX Designer in 5 Steps — With No Experience

 Needless to say, the quality of design can dramatically change a consumer’s impression of a product.
 As a UX designer, you have the opportunity to shape a user’s experience for the better — and have a potentially enormous impact on the success of the product.

-Interested?
-In this article, we’ll explore what a UX professional is and what they actually do on a day-to-day basis.
+In this article, we’ll explore what a UX professional is and what they actually do on a day-to-day basis, as well as lay to rest some common myths.
 We’ll also explain how to become a UX designer even if you don’t have any knowledge of the industry (yet).

 Let’s dive in!

 1. Understand What a UX Designer Does and Why It Matters

 To put it bluntly, good UX design is critical in modern business.

 According to InVision’s 2019 report on The New Design Frontier, 81 percent of surveyed business respondents said that their design team had a proven positive impact on product usability, while 71 percent claimed that good design boosted customer satisfaction.
 Another 42 percent said that it improved revenue, and 30 percent said it led to cost savings.

 As researchers for the report wrote, “Companies in our study reported that when design takes center stage, it can have a direct impact on tangible business results, like revenue, valuation, and time to market.”

 These results echo a 2018 McKinsey study on the Business Case for Design, in which researchers found a strong correlation between high scores for design and top-of-the-line business performance across various sectors and industries.